Peergos/Peergos/README.md

 ### Experimental

-Bazel builds - build all targets in aall package
+Build all targets in all packages
 ```
 bazel build --incompatible_restrict_string_escapes=false //...
 ```

-Bazel builds - build all targets in a package
+Build all targets in a package
 ```
 bazel build --incompatible_restrict_string_escapes=false //src/peergos/shared/util:all
 ```

-Bazel builds - build a target in a package
+Build a target in a package
 ```
 bazel build --incompatible_restrict_string_escapes=false //src/peergos/shared/util:ArrayOps
 ```